Can Nurses Smoke Weed in California Without Risking Their License?

 DUI arrests are not only embarrassing, but they impact your license for years.
 If you are arrested for a DUI after using marijuana, you will be subject to disciplinary action with the BRN.

-Refusing a Drug Test Puts Your License at Risk
+Refusing a Workplace Drug Test Jeopardizes a California Nursing License

 Your employer may request that you take a drug either by random selection or because of low job performance.
 Refusing to take this test could result in serious consequences.
 Your employer will see this as a red flag and assume you are improperly using marijuana.